fedor1984/fedor1984/pages/english.md

 ### Coding history.
 ASCII.

-Coding is the presentation of an informational message in the form of a code.
+Coding is the presentation of an informational message in a code form.
 The simplest coding method, known since ancient times, is a signal fire.

 The first tool that can convey the alphabet and punctuation is Samuel Morse code.
 The term “code table” appears in the Morse code.
 This is a table of correspondence between symbols and their codes.

 The evolution of Morse code is the Bodo code.
 5 pulses were used to transmit each character.
 In fact, the Bodo code is the world's first binary information coding system.
 The size of each character was fixed at 5 bits.

-In 1936, the United States created the ASCII (American Standart Code for Information Interchange).
-ASCII is a table of correspondence of characters to their codes, size 8 by 16 cells.
+In 1936, United States created the ASCII (American Standart Code for Information Interchange).
+ASCII is a table of correspondence of characters to their codes, sized 8 by 16 cells.

-The ASCII table, with the exception of Latin letters and punctuation, contains control characters, such as the beginning of the text (SOT), line feed (LF), the end of the transmission (EOT), and others - 33 characters totally.
+ASCII table, with the exception of Latin letters and punctuation, contains control characters, such as the start of the text (SOT), line feed (LF), end of the transmission (EOT), and others - 33 characters totally.

 The story of coding evolution could end on ASCII, if humanity spoke only English and did not use symbols like ¿- “Inverted Question Mark”.
 However, we know that there are thousands of languages in the world, and many special characters.
-Came up a logical idea - to combine all existing alphabets and all special characters into one table.
+A logical idea came up - to combine all existing alphabets and all special characters into one table.

 So the Unicode standard appeared.

 ### The history of Unicode creation.
 UCS and UTF.

-Unicode is a character encoding standard that includes almost all the written languages of the world.
-The standard was proposed by the Unicode Consortium (Unicode Inc.) in 1991.
+Unicode is a character encoding standard that includes almost all written languages of the world.
+This standard was proposed by the Unicode Consortium (Unicode Inc.) in 1991.

-The standard consists of two parts: Universal Character Set, UCS, and Universal Transformation Format, UTF - a set of encodings.
+Standard consists of two parts: Universal Character Set, UCS, and Universal Transformation Format, UTF - a set of encodings.

 In simple terms, UCS is a table where each character has its own hexadecimal code, prefixed with U+.

-UTF is an algorithm for translating the UCS hexadecimal code to binary.
-In other words, this is a translation of the intermediate U+ code into binary language that the computer understands.
+UTF is an algorithm for translating UCS hexadecimal code to binary.
+In other words, this is translation of the intermediate U+ code into binary language that the computer understands.

 ### Basic coding principles in Unicode.